abdulvahapmutlu/research-agent/README.md

 ## Usage

 - **Structured Questions** (graph route):
-  - “Which approaches used ResNet backbone?”
+  - “Which approaches use ResNet backbone?”

 - **Free‑Form Questions** (RAG fallback):
   - “Summarize the Transformer training setup.”

 Type your query into the text box and hit **Ask**.
 The UI will display either a graph‑backed result or a generated answer with source snippets.

-### ⚠️ Important Note
+### ⚠️ Important Note ⚠️
-This is a demo project, therefore only for demonstration and it may not answer each query, to specialize you need to recreate with your own data or use an LLM API
+This is a demo project; therefore, it is only for demonstration and it may not answer each query.
+To specialize, you need to recreate it with your own data or use an LLM API

 ---